Himanshu Khagta: Early life and education

-Career
+career

 In 2008, a portrait by Khagta was a finalist in Smithsonian Magazine's 6th Annual Photo Contest, people category.

 In May 2012, Khagta joined Jaibir Singh Virk and Amit Chaudhary as they attempted to set the Limca World Record for the longest Himalayan expedition on a tractor.
 Virk and Chaudhary took turns driving the 3623 km in and around the Himalayas, while Khagta drove a support vehicle and documented trip.

-In fall 2012, he began a project to document the Great WASH Yatra.
+In fall 2012, he began a project to document the Great Wash Yatra.
 Sponsored by WASH United and Quicksand, the yatra was a multi-faceted campaign to promote WASH: "Water, Sanitation and Hygiene."
 Partly funded by the Bill & Melinda Gates Foundation, the festival was modeled after traditional Indian mela included musical, theatrical and artistic performances, entertainment and attractions, as well as food and drink.
 Khagta documented the event for a month and half.
 Living in tents, he followed the caravan as it travelled about 2000 km all around central India.

 In 2014, Khagta spent a whole winter in the Spiti Valley, a desert mountain valley high in the Himalaya's that is cut off from the rest of the world in the colder months of winter and spring.
-He document the day-to-day lives of the people of Spiti Valley in a long term project he named Life in Spiti.
-Soon after leaving Spiti, he began a similar long term project named Life in Shimla documenting the landscapes, events, people and culture of his hometown.
+He document the day-to-day lives of the people of Spiti Valley in a long-term project he named Life in Spiti.
+Soon after leaving Spiti, he began a similar long-term project named Life in Shimla documenting the landscapes, events, people and culture of his hometown.